tmaximini/maxi.io/src/travel/2018-06-thailand/index.md

 ### English Camp Phatthalung

-So thi year's travel would start in Thailand.
+2018 I decided to go back to Asia and I started again in Thailand to get back into the mood with some good old Thai Spirit.
 I met a guy on Couchsurfing and he recruited me straight away as an English Teacher for a 3 day camp in Phatthalung.
 Phatthalung is in souther Thailand and he lives in Chiang Mai in the north, so in addition to the 3 days camp we would have 2 days road trip before and after the camp.
 They picked me in Bangkok just a couple of hours after I arrived there.

 [[img-row-3]]
 | ![Resort](photos/cc1.jpg "Resort")